 Hopefully, a hit and run driver won’t cross your path, but if he does, his haunted vehicle will likely not help you.
 On the other hand, the information contained here will.
 Read on to learn about how to handle a hit and run driver.

 It isn’t complicated.
 All motor vehicle operators must stop, lend assistance and identify themselves when involved in an accident.
 The mishap may involve another motor vehicle, bicycle or pedestrian.

 It may occur on a public road or parking lot.
 That means drivers must leave a note when they hit an unattended parked car.

 Even accident survivors who are not at fault must comply with these rules.
-Those who don’t have committed a hit and run.
+Those who don’t have earned the label of a hit and run driver.

 Is This a Serious Problem?